tgracchus/distsys-class/README.markdown

   - SaaS app: object ID can also encode customer ID
   - Twitter: tweet ID can encode user ID

 ### Immutable values

 - Data that never changes is trivial to store
-  - Never requires coordination
+  - Never requires coordination (Only at the writing monent, not require consensus)
   - Cheap replication and recovery
   - Minimal repacking on disk
-- Useful for Cassandra, Riak, any LSM-tree DB.
+- Useful for Cassandra, Riak, any LSM-tree DB. (https://en.wikipedia.org/wiki/Log-structured_merge-tree)
   - Or for logs like Kafka!
 - Easy to reason about: either present or it's not
   - Eliminates all kinds of transactional headaches